Who will win Euro 2024? The favourites - ranked

 They were excellent at Euro 2020 under Luis Enrique and were unfortunate to succumb on penalties in the last four.
 However, a disappointing World Cup campaign saw Enrique leave his post and Luis de la Fuente will instead lead La Furia Roja into battle this summer.

-Spain have the capacity to dominate and manipulate opponents, but their ability in both boxes could let them down when crunch time comes.
+Spain have the capacity to dominate and manipulate opponents, but their ability in both boxes could let them down in crunch time.

 4. Germany

 Germany were very fortunate their status as hosts made sure of their qualification.
-2023 has been nothing short of a disaster for Die Mannschaft after underwhelming in Qatar.
+2023 was nothing short of a disaster for Die Mannschaft after underwhelming in Qatar.

 However, Germany have since moved on and are hoping for greater prosperity with Julian Nagelsmann at the helm.
 The former Bayern Munich coach has a mightily talented cohort of players in midfield - which has been bolstered by Toni Kroos' return - and they'll undoubtedly be galvanised by their home support.

-Their results in March suggests the hosts are on the right track heading into the tournament.
+Their results in March suggest the hosts are on the right track heading into the tournament.

 3. Portugal